bill-of-materials/awesome-minitel/readme.md

 port or telephonic port / non-destructive) or the physical hardware modifications (potentially destructive) you can perform on the terminal.

+You have multiple possible approaches:

+- Using the Minitel as a display terminal for a computer or a small embeded computer like Raspberry Pi

+- Using the Minitel as a standalone device able to serve local content / VDT pages locally hosted thanks to an ESP32 / Arduino board with local storage.

+- Using the Minitel as a standalone device able to connect remote content providing servers through a classic network, using for example an ESP32 / Arduino with a WiFi or Ethernet interface.

+- Using the Minitel in its original form, with external devices emulating the X.25 Transpac network and providing content with its native protocol.

+- Hacking the Minitel as a standalone computer (despite huge hardware limitations), rewriting the content of it's embedded microcontroller.

+- Using the Minitel as a display, just reusing the screen and replacing/throwing away most internal components.

+In all those possible hardware modifications, the easiest way to provide content to the Minitel is to use it's serial port at the back (Minitel 1B), called the *Péri-informatique* port.

 ### DIY Serial interface

-Different ways of using the Péri-informatique Serial socket of the Minitel, which is able to receive characters / octets to display, and send keyboard inputs.
-This is the easiest way to use the Minitel today, since it doesn't require any physical modifications of the terminals.
-Extra hardware is required though.
+This section provides different ways of using the Péri-informatique Serial socket of the Minitel, which is able to receive characters / octets to display, and send keyboard inputs.
+This is the easiest way to use the Minitel today since it doesn't require any physical modifications of the terminals.
+Extra hardware is required to adapt the signal due to unusual voltage levels (>5V).

 - [**Iodeo's ESP32 devboard**](https://hackaday.io/project/180473-minitel-esp32)
   and [specific instructions](https://hackaday.io/project/180473/instructions)
   🩵 - The easiest way to use the serial port of a Minitel today.
 You don't require any soldering skill or custom cable, everything is included.
-This a dedicated ESP32 devboard, including a serial port with the voltage modification required to support Minitel levels.
+This a dedicated ESP32 devboard, including a WiFi adapter and a serial port with the voltage modification required to support Minitel levels.
 The ESP32 is powered by the Minitel, which is *very* useful.
 See [software section](#firmware-for-esp32-using-minitel-serial-port) for a list of software you can run client side on the ESP32.